Kwisses/Unison/README.md

 # Unison
-Unison is a speech-to-text and text-to-speech program that allows users control over their computer via voice command Edit Add topics
+Unison is a speech-to-text and text-to-speech program that allows users control over their computer via voice command

 ## Dependencies
 pyaudio,